improvedk/improve.dk/source/_posts/reverse-engineering-sql-server-page-headers/reverse-engineering-sql-server-page-headers.md

 DBCC PAGE (TextTest, 1, 101, 2)
 ```

-The result comes in two parts, first we’ve got the header contents as DBCC PAGE kindly parses for us, while the second part is a dump of the 96 bytes that make up the header data:
+The result comes in two parts, first we've got the header contents as DBCC PAGE kindly parses for us, while the second part is a dump of the 96 bytes that make up the header data:

 image_2.png

 Armed with this, the hunt begins!
-What we’re looking for is a match between the parsed values and the bytes in the header.
-To make it easy, we need to spot some unique values so we don’t get a lot of ambiguity in where the value might be stored.
+What we're looking for is a match between the parsed values and the bytes in the header.
+To make it easy, we need to spot some unique values so we don't get a lot of ambiguity in where the value might be stored.
 Starting out with m_freeCnt, we see it has a value of 4066.
-The body size is 8060 bytes so it’s clear that the number can’t be a tinyint.
-It wouldn’t make sense to make it an int as that supporst way larger values than we need.
+The body size is 8060 bytes so it's clear that the number can't be a tinyint.
+It wouldn't make sense to make it an int as that supporst way larger values than we need.
 An educated guess would be that m_freeCnt is probably stored as a smallint, leaving plenty of space for the 0-8060 range we need.

 Now, 4066 represented in hex is 0x0FE2.
 Byte swapped, that becomes 0xE20F, and what do you know, we have a match!